doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 == Changelog ==

+= 2.3.0 =
+- Added a new internal feature to implement changes in the Doofinder script.

 = 2.2.24 =
 - Fix error due to missing index on $product array

 = 2.2.23 =
-- Populate sale_price on parent variation for the custom product endpoint
+- Populate sale_price on parent variation for the custom product endpoint.

 = 2.2.22 =
 - Plugin name, description, images and other public resources have been updated.